Updated: October 31, 2025

 In Porto, the Galerias de Paris Street is the most important street on which to experience Porto’s nightlife; with trendy bars and late-night clubs lining the entire street, you’re in for a lively atmosphere.
 With many bars on this street, it’s common to jump from place to place and spend time chatting with friends outside on the street.
 Below, we share some of the other highlights of the city.

-• Wine houses: Opposite Porto, on Vila Nova de Gaia, you’ll come across a range of Port wine tastings, such as Sandeman’s and Calem, where you can learn about the different types available.
+- Wine houses: Opposite Porto, in Vila Nova de Gaia, you’ll come across a range of Port wine tastings, such as Sandeman’s and Calem, where you can learn about the different types available.

-• Candelabro: Part bookstore, part cafe, Candelabro is a bar unlike any other, with a vintage charm and where you often get impressive musicians take to the stage.
+- Candelabro: Part bookstore, part cafe, Candelabro is a bar unlike any other, with a vintage charm, and where you often get impressive musicians taking to the stage.

-• Casa do Livro: Casa do Livro has been around for a while, but continues to offer memorable nights out, with a good selection of gins, bar lounge, and dance floor.
+- Casa do Livro: Casa do Livro has been around for a while, but continues to offer memorable nights out, with a good selection of gins, bar lounge, and dance floor, and has been featured in Time Out Magazine.

 Algarve Portugal Nightlife

-• Albufeira Strip: Perhaps the most notorious nightlife spot in the Algarve, lined with many bars and clubs, this is a popular area should you be looking for a fun night out.
+- Albufeira Strip: Perhaps the most notorious nightlife spot in the Algarve, lined with many bars and clubs, this is a popular area if you’re looking for a fun night out.

 Annual Nightlife Events and Festivals

 The best cities in Portugal will each have their own traditions and events.
-From Jazz Festivals in Casais to the Festival of Santo António, should you move to Portugal and enjoy heading out in the evening, you’re in for a treat.
+From Jazz Festivals in Casais to the Festival of Santo António in Lisbon, should you move to Portugal and enjoy heading out in the evening, you’re in for a treat.
 Below, we provide you with some of the very best annual nightlife events and festivals taking place throughout the year.

 Music festivals